james-stevens/wallet-ids-in-dns/README.md

 # Advice to Clients

-Client software wishing to make a payment can then do a simple DNS lookup to retrieve the wallets ids of the person to be paid.
+Client software & UI/UX's wishing to make a payment can now do a simple DNS lookup to retrieve the wallets ids of the person to be paid.
 This should be done at the time the payer enters the address, so they know immediately if a wallet id can be found for the wallet address they have just given.

 Where a wallet tag has been specified, but can not be found, the client should not fall back to any default wallet (if present), but instead present the payer with an error message.
 DNS is usually sufficiently fast that it should be relatively trivial to do a look up live.

 Where no `TXT` records exist for the wallet name given, payers should also be warned at the time the wallet name is presented.

+All clients should support accepting wallet names in full unicode format, allowing for the full range of unicode characters, then automatically convert the host name & (optional) tag into punycode.
+It is likely accepting the user's input in UTF-8 will be the most convenient for this.
+Library code for doing a UTF-8 to punycode conversion is available in many development environments / programming languages.

 # Reserve Wallet Id Lookup